RenderOrder66/RenderOrder66Blog/_posts_wip/Lets-Build-101.md

         bool SelectionButtonUp();
     }

 For now we will just define an interface to provide us with what we require for the above script though this will grow over time.
-As you can see it’s very simple, all we require is a Vector3 for current mouse position and whether or not the mouse is down.
-You may also notice that the mouse position is a method and not a read only property.
-Either does the trick, but it comes down to how Unity, for the most part, built their Framework.
-Properties aren't really prominent within their API and since the inspector cannot serialize properties without some work or plugins, there would be little benefit to this.
+As you can see it’s very simple, all we require is a Vector3 for current mouse position and whether or not the mouse click is up.

     public interface IPhysicsControl
     {